mattfus/Network-Gns3-Project/README.md

 This project consist of 2 Demilitarized Zones, 1 Red area, 2 Green areas.
 Every zone has its function(s) and its collision domains.
 For this example you can use whatever type of network you want.

-<p> Using gns3 with Virtual Box may cause some crashes that will make your project unavailable, i recommend using gns3 with VMware Workstation Pro. <p>
+<p> Using gns3 with Virtual Box on Windows OS may cause some crashes that will make your project unavailable, i recommend using gns3 with VMware Workstation Pro or using it on Ubuntu<p>

 <h1> AREAS</h1>